 Bedbug bite reactions may be different for every baby.
-Some may not feel any pain at all while others may suffer from mild to severe itching and even allergic reactions.
-The severity of your baby’s reaction to bedbug bites may determine the course of treatment he requires (2).
+Some may not feel any pain at all while others may suffer from skin irritation, mild to severe itching and even allergic reactions such as a rash.
+The severity of your baby’s reaction to bedbug bites may determine the course of treatment he requires (1).

-- If he develops any redness, abscess or swelling in the affected area.
+- If they develop any redness, abscess or swelling in the affected area.

 - If your baby runs a fever after suffering from bedbug bites.

-- If he suffers from any breathing difficulty due to an allergic reaction caused by the bug bites.
+- If they suffer from any breathing difficulty due to an allergic reaction caused by the bug bites.

-How To Treat Bed Bug Bites On Babies Skin?
+How To Treat Bed Bug Bites On Baby’s Skin?

-Consult your baby’s doctor in case you notice bed bug bites on baby skin.
+Consult your baby’s doctor if you notice bed bug bites on baby’s skin.
 The pediatrician may prescribe a mild antiseptic lotion for topical application to provide relief to your baby.
-Corticosteroid ointments are popular medications for treating bedbug bites.
+Corticosteroid ointments and creams for itching are popular medications for treating bedbug bites.
 If the bug bites are severe, the doctor may also prescribe oral corticosteroids.
-If your baby develops a bacterial infection due to scratching the bug bites, he may need a course of antibiotics.
+If your baby develops a bacterial infection due to scratching the bug bites, a course of antibiotics may be needed (4).

-- While traveling, check rental vehicles for bedbugs before you using them.
+- While traveling, check rental vehicles for bedbugs before using them.
 When you stay in hotels, keep your luggage away from your bed and off the floor.
 Try to place them on a luggage rack or even on a desk in the room.

 - Refrain from using used upholstery or furniture.
-In case you decide to do it, thoroughly vacuum them before using to get rid of bedbugs.
+In case you decide to do this, thoroughly vacuum them beforehand to get rid of bedbugs.

-- Use hot water to wash all clothes and upholstery regularly to eradicate any bedbug infestation.
+- Use hot water to wash all clothes and upholstery regularly to eradicate any bedbug infestation and maintain cleanliness.